-Rent in Philadelphia is surprisingly reasonable compared to other large major metropolitan cities like New York, Boston, and Washington D.C.
+Rent in Philadelphia is surprisingly reasonable compared to other large major metropolitan cities like New York, Boston, Los Angeles, and Washington D.C.

-Like every city, rent in some neighborhoods is higher than others.
-The good news is there are some great apartments in virtually all geographic areas of the city.
+Like every city, rent in some Philadelphia neighborhoods is higher than others.

 What are the Most Expensive Neighborhoods in Philadelphia?

-What are the Most Affordable Neighborhoods in Philadelphia?
+What are the Most Affordable… Desirable Neighborhoods in Philadelphia?

 Why Live in Philadelphia?

-The best part is that you can enjoy all these features without having to pay the same rent as you would in a city like New York, Boston or Washington D.C.
-It is also has a robust employment market with a huge specialization in education and medical fields.
+You can enjoy all these features without having to pay the same rent as you would in a city like New York, Boston or Washington D.C.

-If you are thinking of making a move to Philly for work or to settle down, take the time to research as many neighborhoods as possible so you can finally choose something that fits into your lifestyle needs.
+If you are thinking of making a move to Philly for work or to settle down, take the time to research neighborhoods to find the place for you.

 Last Updated: March 2022, but Rent Data is from January 2022 (Rent Data Costar) unless otherwise noted some rent data from Zumper